LAST UPDATED: April 8, 2021

-- $5-$50: This budget-friendly price range is mostly for gel-padded gloves that come in a variety of sizes.
+- $5 to $50: This budget-friendly price range is mostly for gel-padded gloves that come in a variety of sizes.
 The gloves offer decent protection to your knuckles and palms, but most don’t offer sufficient wrist protection.
 You can find premium leather gloves within this range, but the synthetic leathers may not be as durable as the more expensive versions.

-- $50-$80: Fingerless gloves within this price range are highly functional and offer sufficient wrist and multiple joint protection.
+- $50 to $80: Fingerless gloves within this price range are highly functional and offer sufficient wrist and multiple joint protection.
 However, compare the features of the product with other gloves to ensure that you aren’t just paying more for a brand name.

 Leather is the best glove material since it’s durable, flexible, and abrasion-resistant.
 However, it doesn’t hold up well to extreme weather conditions.
 Some types of leather can crack when it’s cold or stretch out when it’s too hot.
 Textile gloves aren’t as comfortable, but the material isn’t affected by extreme heat or cold conditions.